DataCorrupted/peter-site/content/post/ps-blur.md

 ## Step 3: Blur it!
 Convert the second layer to _Smart Object_ as the figure below does.
+(Layer -> Left click right most buttom which has 3 bars -> Convert to Smart Objects)
 <figure>
   <img src="/img/post/ps-blur/3-0.png" alt="team"/>
 </figure>